raymondlowe/cave-worksite/ESSENTIAL_INSTRUCTIONS.md

 ## Workflow Rules
 - Use version control for all changes (Git)
-  - For submodules: Always commit changes inside the submodule directory first, then update the submodule pointer in the parent repository by running `git add <submodule-dir>` and committing in the parent repo.
-Never add or commit submodule files directly from the parent repo.
+  - For submodules: Commit and push changes inside the submodule first, then update the submodule pointer in the parent repo.
+Never add/commit submodule files from the parent repo.
+(See GIT_SUBMODULE_SOP.md for details.)
 - Document all modifications in CHANGELOG.md (Markdown format)
 - Complete peer review before finalizing